nlp-code-analysis/cross-arch-instr-model/README.md

 ############################

 The trained cross-architecture instruction embedding model used in our paper are included in the output/ directory.
+Please remember to unzip the four output files.

 Our embeddings were trained on the model Bivec, which is based on Word2Vec.
 You may find it here: